Vladimír Mečiar

 Vladimír Mečiar ([ˈʋlaɟimiːr ˈmetʂɪɐr]; born 26 July 1942) is a Slovak former politician who served as the prime minister of Slovakia from June 1990 to May 1991, June 1992 to March 1994, and again from December 1994 to October 1998.
 He was the leader of the Movement for a Democratic Slovakia (HZDS), a populist party in Slovakia.

 Mečiar led Slovakia during the dissolution of Czechoslovakia in 1992–93 and was one of the leading presidential candidates in Slovakia in 1999 and 2004.
-During his time in office, he was criticized for his autocratic style of governance and connections to organized crime, which became known as Mečiarizmus.
+During his time in office, he was criticized for his autocratic style of governance and connections to organized crime, which became known as Mečiarizmus ("Mečiarism").

 Early life

-Mečiar was born in Detva in 1942 as the eldest of four boys.
-His father was a tailor, and his mother a housewife.
+Mečiar was born in Zvolen in 1942 as the eldest of four boys.
+His father was a tailor, and his mother was a housewife.

 Career

 Early period

-Starting in the Communist Party of Slovakia, the only road to prominence in Communist Czechoslovakia, he became committee chairman in the town of Žiar nad Hronom, only to be dismissed in the year after the 1968 Warsaw Pact invasion of Czechoslovakia, when he delivered a pro-reform speech to the national congress in 1969 and was thrown out.
+Starting in the Communist Party of Slovakia, the only road to prominence in Communist Czechoslovakia, he became committee chairman in the town of Žiar nad Hronom, only to be dismissed in the year after the 1968 Warsaw Pact invasion of Czechoslovakia, when he delivered a pro-reform speech to the National Congress in 1969 and was thrown out.
 A year later he was also expelled from the Communist Party and then added to the Communist Party Central Committee's long list of enemies of the socialist regime.
 He put himself through the Faculty of Law of the Comenius University while working in a glass factory.